Open Bible Data Home About News OET Key

 BrTruntil I come and take you to a land, like your own land, a land of corn and wine, and bread and vineyards.

-ULTuntil I come and take you away to a land like your land, a land of grain and new wine, a land of bread and vineyards.’
+ULTuntil I come and take you to a land like your land, a land of grain and new wine, a land of bread and vineyards,

-USTYou will be able to do that until we come and take you to a land that is like your land—a land where there is grain to make bread and vineyards to produce grapes for making new wine and, where we make plenty of bread.”
+USTHe promises that you will be able to do that until his soldiers come and take you to a land that is like your land.
+It will be a land where you can grow grain to make bread and grow grapes to make wine.

 WEBBEuntil I come and take you away to a land like your own land, a land of grain and new wine, a land of bread and vineyards.